Symerizer/fse-rentable-aircrafts/README.md

 - Firefox soon enough.
 This is my first extension, but I'm pretty sure porting that won't be complicated.
 - Adding revelant links to some things in the table, maybe expand on the full plane info when clicking on the registration?
 You tell me.

-Poke me on Discord @Symerizer if you have any trouble with it or for suggestions.
+Poke me on Discord @Symerizer#7850 if you have any trouble with it or for suggestions.
 It's also open source, so have fun if you want to add stuff.